jonathansy/ContactAutocurator/README.md

 ------
 ## Installation
 The cloud training and curation scripts in this account have all been written for Google Cloud Platform's cloud ML API.
 While training and curation can be done on a local drive it is highly recommended not to attempt this without a CUDA-enabled GPU.
-Before running a program on ContactAutocurator, please ensure all of the dependencies from the list below are installed (with the exception of Google cloud items if you do not intend to train on the cloud).
-See [Cloud ML Setup]() below.
+Before running a program on ContactAutocurator, please ensure all of the dependencies from the [list](#dependencies) below are installed (with the exception of Google cloud items if you do not intend to train on the cloud).
+See [Cloud ML Setup](#cloud-ml-setup) for specific instructions on creating a Google Cloud Platform account.

+After downloading ContactAutocurator, one should first run [install_from_matlab.m](https://github.com/jonathansy/ContactAutocurator/blob/master/install_from_matlab.m).
+This will automatically add ContactAutocurator's code to the MATLAB path as well as run an installation check for Python and the cloud SDK package.
+Once this is done, the installer will open cloud_config.m.
+You should fill in the information on cloud_config.m based on the directory structure you set up on your cloud storage bucket (Refer to Cloud ML Setup) as well as general cloud settings.
+The settings on cloud_config.m generally do not need to be changed regardless of the type of job you submit to the cloud.
+If you do not intend to use Cloud ML for curation or training new models, you can ignore this file.

+ContactAutocurator was originally written to be used with the [Janelia Farm Whisker Tracker](https://wiki.janelia.org/wiki/display/MyersLab/Whisker+Tracking+Downloads).
+More specifically, it uses whisker tracking information for preprocessing data and speeding up curation by skipping frames where the answer is "obvious".
+This preprocessing is not necessary to use ContactAutocurator, but it is an effective way of speeding up curation of contacts when they involve a mouse whisker.

+Once all dependencies have been installed and all code is on the MATLAB path, the only settings left to set are those on the autocurator and model training pipelines.
+See the [usage](#usage) section for more information on each individual pipeline.

 ### Dependencies
 * [Python 3.5 or higher](https://www.python.org/downloads/) (compatibility not tested with 2.7)